KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com/content/overview/status.md

 Nevertheless, the ARC1/GSMs are programmed in a way that after a positive re-connection they re-send the missing data.

 **Next Steps:**
 There should not been data holes due to the ARC1s/GSMs fault-tolerance strategy.
-If you think there are any data holes, please contact kolibri@keller-druck.ch to remotely request the missing data.
+If you think there are any data holes, please contact pressuresuite@keller-druck.com to remotely request the missing data.

 ---